nest/nestml/doc/pynestml_toolchain/extensions.rst

 -  A new context condition implementing all required context checks.
 -  A modification of the coordinating *CoCosManager* class.

 In order to achieve modularity, each context condition is encapsulated in an individual class.
 The new *CoCoInvariantBlockCorrectlyTyped* class, therefore, implements all processes as required to check the handed over AST for correctness.
 Concrete checks are delegated to the *InvariantTypeCheckVisitor* class.
-Extending the *ASTVisitor*, this class implements a routine which visits the *ASTInvariantBlock* node of a given AST and iterates over all stated expressions. `Section 1 <front.md>`__ illustrated a preprocessing of the AST where the types of all expressions have been derived.
+Extending the *ASTVisitor*, this class implements a routine which visits the *ASTInvariantBlock* node of a given AST and iterates over all stated expressions. :ref:`Section 1: The model-processing Frontend` illustrated a preprocessing of the AST where the types of all expressions have been derived.
 It therefore only remains to check whether a boolean expression has been stated. :numref:`fig_adding_context_conditions` outlines how these modifications are implemented.

 .. _fig_adding_context_conditions: